 What to do if you get caught in a rip current:

 National Weather Service

 Lagoons, such as those found at Abbotts Lagoon, Kehoe Beach, and occasionally at Drakes Beach, and similar bodies of water can be hazardous areas for swimming whether they are in parklands or other urban or rural areas.
 Rainfall runoff and stream flow from surrounding agricultural areas flows into the lagoons potentially carrying harmful bacteria with it.
 The lagoons are also collection areas for waste from deer, birds, and other wildlife that congregate there, as well as dog waste.
 Please exercise caution if you choose to swim/wade in these areas and closely watch dogs and children who may enter the water.

 Marin County Environmental Health Services monitors a number of ocean, bay and freshwater sites within Point Reyes National Seashore and the surrounding area.
 These sites are sampled once a week from April 1 through October 31 to determine if a beach meets the California water quality standards for recreational water contact.
 EHS works cooperatively with the NPS to collect water samples and post advisory signage as needed at the designated sampling sites.
-For more information, visit the EHS's Marin County Ocean and Bay Water Quality Testing Program page or download the most recent Beach Water Quality information chart.
+For more information, visit the EHS's Marin County Ocean and Bay Water Quality Testing Program page or their Beach Water Quality Information page.